List of The Adventures of the Galaxy Rangers characters: Walter Hartford

 Walter "Doc" Hartford is a swashbuckling character who fights with a sword, a gun, and his fists.
-He is a computer genius who, along with the BETA Scientist 'Q-Ball', is responsible for most of the automated systems that the Galaxy Rangers use daily.
-His series 5 implants allow him to control any computer system through the use of "programs" which appear as flying holographic computer-animated geometric shapes that he can communicate with.
-Ranger Hartford's implant produces the oddest effects- and they still cannot properly be explained.
-Commander Walsh puts it best: Doc Hartford, your implant makes you a computer wizard, able to conjure fantastic programs.
+He is a computer genius who, along with the BETA Scientist 'Q-Ball', is responsible for most of the automated systems that the Galaxy Rangers use.
+His series 5 implants allow him to control any computer system through the use of "programs", which appear as holographic geometric shapes that he can communicate with.
+Doc's Computer Diagnostic Unit (CDU) acts as a focus for his implant abilities.

-It appears that Doc is able to bring his thoughts to life with the use of the implant and his Computer Diagnostic Unit; a compact computer which has advanced diagnostics and maintenance functions, along with sensory and computer linkage capability.
-The CDU acts as a focus for Doc's implant power, and also as a storage facility for his "tweakers" (Pathfinder, Tripwire, Firefly, Searchlight, Lifeline and Pixel); the computer programs that are part of his personality and which offer capabilities far beyond any normal computer program, virus, or worm.

-Tweakers (in CDU): Tripwire and Pathfinder are most often called forward in the show, for unlocking, disabling or hacking into a lock or protected interfaces to access foreign computer systems (pathfinder more for data acquisition types of calls but can do similar things as "Tripwire"), Firefly more for brute force breaking into highly protected systems (quick exit kind of situations, where they don't care about how a computer system's condition is left afterwards), etc.).
-I'm not sure, but there is another one called "Trooper," will verify soon with an Episode number as reference as well.

-Hartford, from the Island of Jamaica, was born to wealthy parents, and so he was educated in private school, topped off with Mrs. Abercrombies Charm and Finishing School.
-He left there to join the Ranger Corps after he signed up with some biochemical corporations to help them produce better computer programs, but found out that his skills were not being challenged.
+Doc was born in Jamaica to wealthy parents, and was educated in private school.
+He left to join the Ranger Corps after he signed up with some biochemical corporations to help them produce better computer programs, but found out that his skills were not being challenged.

 Other

 Eliza Foxx

 She is kidnapped by the queen and held captive.

 Waldo Zeptic

-Waldo is the Ambassador from Andor and possibly creator of the Andorian hyperdrive.
-Very tall and distinguished, he is highly amusing when paired with Ambassador Zozo of Kirwin.
+Waldo Zeptic is an Ambassador from Andor.
 The ambassadors are in very close contact with the Rangers and Commander Walsh at all times, and are friends of the Foxx family.
-Waldo is also a brilliant mathematician and engineer.
+Zeptic is also a brilliant mathematician and engineer.
 He avoids violence, but will protect himself with a personal force field.
-However, if imprisoned or caged, he like other Andorians, loses control of his emotions and undergoes a de-evolution to a savage beast.